-Pathophysiologic basis of the foamy esophagus is uncertain.
+Pathophysiologic basis of the foamy oesophagus is uncertain.
 Stasis is a predisposing factor.
-Foam is produced directly by the fungal organisms that colonize in the esophagus due to production of carbon dioxide via oxidative respiration.
+Foam is produced directly by the fungal organisms that colonize in the oesophagus due to production of carbon dioxide via oxidative respiration.

-The foamy esophagus is characterized by multiple tiny (1-3 mm), round lucencies that are mixed with the barium suspension along the top of the barium column, producing a layer of foam.
+The foamy oesophagus is characterized by multiple tiny (1-3 mm), round lucencies that are mixed with the barium suspension along the top of the barium column, producing a layer of foam.

 Other fluoroscopic signs of Candida oesophagitis include: